Belarus sentences exiled opposition leader to 15 years

 Other key politicians and activists were either arrested or pressured to leave the country.

 Tsikhanouskaya and four other opposition figures were tried in their absence in the Belarusian capital, Minsk.
+Photos from the courtroom, released by Belarus’ state news agency Belta, showed an empty defendants’ cage.
 The charges against them also included creating and leading an extremist group, inciting hatred and harming national security.

+Tsikhanouskaya told the Associated Press in an interview that her court-appointed lawyer hasn’t been in touch with her once during the trial and has not responded to her requests to review the case files.

+She charged that the law and the justice system in Belarus no longer work, and the state “has turned into one big KGB.”

 All of them left Belarus after the protests erupted in August 2020.
 The demonstrations were the largest and the most sustained since Lukashenko assumed office in 1994.
 He has run the country with an iron fist ever since.
 His government unleashed a brutal crackdown against the protesters, detaining more than 35,000 and beating thousands.